mattm458/project-logs/2021-spring/emotion-entrainment.md

 # Emotion Entrainment Log

 ## 2021/4/20

+I tried asking a bunch of different questions about emotional differences at turns not necessarily related to previous entrainment measures.
+Some of this may be a repeat of earlier metrics, but some are new.

 ### Is there a turn-level linear relationship between a speaker's emotional state and their partner's utterances?
 "I have a high emotional valence.
 Does that mean my partner has high shimmer?"